mautrix/docs/bridges/general/end-to-bridge-encryption.md

 to work if you use MAS.

 You don't actually need to use next-gen auth to use MSC4190, so you can enable it already before migrating to MAS to make sure bridges keep working.
+Enabling MSC4190 is also recommended if you use the `self_sign` option, as it allows the bridge to reset its cross-signing keys.

 <details>
 <summary>Instructions for legacy Synapses (pre-v1.141)</summary>